Lavanaya/aerospike-cli/README.md

 # aerospike-cli
 A simple aerospike cli written in Node.js with basic functionalities like connecting to a remote db, disconnecting, querying, altering records.
-It is compatible with all systems that can support aerospike node.js client like Mac OS X 10.8 or greater, ubuntu and linux.
+It is compatible with various operating systems supporting aerospike node.js client like Mac OS X 10.8 or greater, CentOS/RHEL 6/7, Debian 7/8, Ubuntu 12.04/14.04/16.04.

 ## PreRequistites: